| Airlines |

 |

-First Air offers daily scheduled Boeing 727 and 737 service between Iqaluit and Ottawa, Montreal, Rankin Inlet, Winnipeg and Yellowknife, with connections to Air Canada and other national and international carriers in Ottawa, Montreal, Yellowknife, Winnipeg and Edmonton.
-They also provide daily scheduled ATR-42 service on Baffin Island, and locations in the Kikitmeot Region of Nunavut.
+On Baffin Island, the regional airlines and charter operators are based in Iqaluit.
+First Air and Canadian North are the main scheduled carriers.
+First Air, Kivalliq Air and Calm Air serve the Kivalliq region, from a main hub in Rankin Inlet.
+And First Air and Canadian North serve Nunavut's Kitikmeot Region.
+Air Inuit provides service in the Nunavik region of Northern Quebec.
+Air Canada/WestJet do not serve Iqaluit or Nunavut directly.
+Air Canada Jazz dropped its Montreal/Ottawa/Iqaluit run in August of 2011 Travel time by non-stop commercial jet service between Ottawa and Iqaluit is about 3 hours.
+Click Read More below for airline contact information.
+For information on charter and FBO operators, click here.
+First Air offers daily scheduled Boeing 737 service between Iqaluit and Ottawa, Montreal, Rankin Inlet, Winnipeg and Yellowknife, with connections to Air Canada and other national and international carriers in Ottawa, Montreal, Yellowknife, Winnipeg and Edmonton.
+They also provide daily scheduled ATR-42 service on Baffin Island, and many communities in the Kivalliq and Kikitmeot regions of Nunavut.
 First Air is one of the main air freight operators in Northern Canada.
+They also provide larger aircraft charters.
 It is owned by the Inuit of Nunavik (northern Quebec) through the Makivik Corporation.
 They also own the Nunavik airline Air Inuit.
 First Air has a long history of arctic aviation.
 First Air's airline designator is 7F.

 In addtion to charter and medevac services in Arctic Canada, and around the world, Kenn Borek Air provides scheduled service to some smaller communities in the Baffin Region of Nunavut, including Canada's most northern community, Grise Fiord.
 Kenn Borek Air services the region with Beech King Air, Twin Otter and DC3 aircraft.